Do you have dead grass or dormant grass? It can be tough to tell the difference but follow these steps to identify and revive dormant grass.

 Has it been dry during the summer months?
 Are you coming out of the cold winter months?
 Is it late fall and temperatures have been really cold, maybe even some mornings of frost?
 These are all conditions that can cause your grass to go dormant, and therefor will explain the discoloration.

-2. Control weeds- Chances are weeds such as clover and crabgrass have become a problem while your lawn was most vulnerable, especially during a summer dormancy period in cool season lawns.
+2. Control weeds when it’s safe- Chances are weeds such as clover and crabgrass have become a problem while your lawn was most vulnerable, especially during a summer dormancy period in cool season lawns.
 Once the grass starts to green back up it’s safe to use post emergent herbicides to control these weeds.

 4. Reduce traffic– Do whatever you can to avoid any foot traffic, including dogs.